influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/combine_node.md

 ### Shift

-Create a new node that shifts the incoming points or batches in time.
+Create a node that shifts the incoming points or batches in time.

 ```javascript